marks/airqualityegg.com/README.md

 ### Importing AirNow monitoring sites and daily data
 `foreman run bundle exec rake db:migrate`
-`foreman run bundle exec rake airnow:sites:import` `foreman run bundle exec rake airnow:daily_data:import`
+`foreman run bundle exec rake airnow:sites:import` - Using Heroku Scheduler, we run this once a day `foreman run bundle exec rake airnow:daily_data:import` - Using Heroku Scheduler, we run this once an hour

 ### To upload local database to Heroku